acabaniss/cta-ohio-voters/docs/00 PRD.md

 # Competence Questions

 - How many people have 408 Wilson Avenue, Kent, OH as their residential address?
-- Who has a residential address registered inside precinct code [PICK A Precinct Code]?
+- Who has a residential address registered inside precinct code 01AAA?
-- How many registered republicans voted democrat in the 2024-11-05 general election?
+- How many registered Republicans voted Democrat in the 2024-11-05 general election?
 - Who has registered to vote within the past 90 days?

 # Project Milestones